kerrybellerose/LocalTest/Application Development/Page Development/PageDefinitionItems.md

 6. Use pre-defined layout structures whenever possible.
 If an appropriate layout structure does not exist, request one from the UX and SPEAK Teams.

-7. Use the Page-StyleSheet-File item to add a CSS file to your page.  ***TODO: Verify this with SPEAK Gatekeepers!***
+7. Use the Page-StyleSheet-File item to add a CSS file to your page.

-8. Use the Page-Script-File item to add a JavaScript file to your page.  ***TODO: Verify this with SPEAK Gatekeepers!***
+8. Use the Page-Script-File item to add a JavaScript file to your page.